Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 ## Project
 This Milestone project is an e-commerce website.
 My inspiration comes from the love for my dog and the fun of buying stuff for him.
-A dog is a family member and should also have stuff for there own, and why not a comfy dog bed.
+A dog is a family member and should also have stuff for their own, and why not a comfy dog bed.
-This project has not been given the time that i wanted and it deserves.
-But i had to resubmit it for it is a course project.
-An  i will do an update later on
-Read about dog beds, purchase them and update or delete products in the shopping basket on your lucky dog website.
+My website targets the people who are looking for comfy beds and that the bed are stylish to have in their homes for their beloved dog/dogs.
+Dog owners have often a active lifestyle or at least active dogs, so mud and half the forest can come in to the dog beds as well.
+Some of the beds are made to remove the hole cover for a good wash in the washing machine, others just for easy wipe down.
+Its going to be easy in my site to navigate to the diffrent dogbeds types, as bolsterd, hooded or sofas.

 ![landingpage](imagesreadme4/landingpage.jpg)